FasterSpeeding/Tanjun/docs/usage.md

 --8<-- "./docs_src/usage.py:179:194"
 ```

-[tanjun.with_annotated_args][tanjun.annotations.with_annotated_args] provides
-a simple way to declare the arguments for both message and slash commands.
+[tanjun.annotations][] provides a simple way to declare the arguments for both
-While this feature is cross-compatible, there is one key difference: a
+message and slash commands.
+While this feature is cross-compatible, there is
-description must be included for options when annotating for a slash command,
+one key difference: a description must be included for options when annotating
-which is done by passing a string value to [typing.Annotated][] (as shown
+for a slash command, which is done by passing a string value to
-above).
+[typing.Annotated][] (as shown above).

 This example doesn't demonstrate every feature of this, and More information on
-how arguments are configured through annotations can be found in
+how arguments are configured through annotations can be found at
-[tanjun.annotations][].
+[tanjun.annotations.with_annotated_args][].

 ### Wrapped commands